Led by Theodore, Vegas beats Calgary again

 The Golden Knights opened a two-goal lead at 11:49, using a quick passing game through all three zones to keep the Calgary home crowd quiet and getting a goal from Holden after passes by Nick Cousins and Brandon Pirri.
 Mikael Backlund deflected a shot onto Lehner with less than five minutes left, then made contact and shoved the goalie before scoring.
 Vegas challenged for goalie interference, and the Golden Knights won the review to keep the score 2-0.

-On the match's first power play early in the second, William Karlsson zoomed through the offensive zone, kicked the puck through defenseman TJ Brodie's skates and whipped a pass to Pacioretty, who fired home his team-best eighth marker at 3:39 -- the 14th unanswered goal by Vegas in the season series.
+On the match's first power play early in the second, William Karlsson zoomed through the offensive zone, kicked the puck through defenseman TJ Brodie's skates and whipped a pass to Pacioretty, who fired home his team-best eighth power-play goal at 3:39 -- the 14th unanswered goal by Vegas in the season series.
 Lucic broke that streak on a three-on-one rush, slipping a puck between Lehner's pads at 8:23 for his eighth tally.
-Dube scored on Calgary's next shot - a wrister on the power play at 16:32 - to trim the deficit to one goal.
+Dube scored on Calgary's next shot -- a wrister on the power play at 16:32 -- to trim the deficit to one goal.

 Tkachuk's 23rd goal with three minutes left in regulation on a pass from Mangiapane tied it at 3, but Theodore and Marchessault put the game away. --Field Level Media